National Ramah Tikvah Network:

 Tikvah Family Speaker Series

-In addition to continuing our TikvahNet programs for alumni of Ramah Tikvah programs, we offer engaging virtual programs for parents of Ramah Tikvah alumni.
-In November 2023, we launched our “Tikvah Family Speaker Series: Transition Planning and Adulthood,” which has continued into 2025.
-To date, we have offered six virtual programs, which have engaged 150+ parents of Ramah Tikvah alumni.
-Topics covered to date include transition planning, housing, financial planning, employment, and advocacy.
+Our “Tikvah Family Speaker Series: Transition Planning and Adulthood,” launched in 2023, is continuing into 2026 with programs in February, March, and April.
+To date, these programs have engaged more than 150 parents of Ramah Tikvah alumni.
+Topics covered have included transition planning, housing, financial planning, employment, and advocacy.
 In addition to hearing from expert guest speakers, the speaker series has been a very helpful forum for parents to support one another.

 National Ramah Tikvah Network Facebook Group

-At our early Tikvah Family Speaker Series calls, parents expressed a desire to connect with each other and find more ways to share resources.
+At our early Tikvah Family Speaker Series calls, parents expressed a desire to connect with one another and find more ways to share resources.
 Accordingly, we continue to invite members of the extended Ramah Tikvah community—parents, siblings, staff members, alumni, and others—to join the National Ramah Tikvah Network Facebook group.
 Please forward this link to any Ramah Tikvah alumni, parents, siblings, former counselors, or others who might be interested.

 Training for Tikvah Participants and Alumni

-In recent years, participants in our camps’ vocational training programs have attended our in-person movement-wide leadership training conferences.The vocational training track at the 2025 Weinstein Institute comprised ten adults with disabilities who will be returning to camp this summer.
+In recent years, participants in our camps’ vocational training programs have attended our in-person movement-wide leadership training conferences.
+The vocational training track at the 2025 Weinstein Institute comprised ten adults with disabilities who will be returning to camp this summer.
 They joined division heads, senior counselors, rabbis, and other Ramah leaders to further develop their skills and make new friends.
 They took part in all large group programs and attended track-specific sessions focused on skills such as goal-setting, self-advocacy, managing downtime, and planning programs at camp.

 Read: “Building Skills, Making Connections, and Preparing for Summer: Reflections from Participants on the Weinstein Vocational Training Track” (2025)